vals-productions/sqlighter/README.md

 goal is to provide ability to execute pretty much any SQL statements at either of the platforms with single and simple interface without dependencies on existing platform specific implementations.

+# Any ORM?

+SQlighter by itself focuses on giving you amenities similar to ones you get by using JDBC.
+[Amfibian](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md) is a sub-project that has elements of ORM, helps you with JSON <-> Native object transformations and is J2ObjC-able as well.

 # Going by example